Introduction to Shape Nodes - The Cursor

 4. Setting the scene background color to darkGray

-Note: a node is displayed only if it’s part of the nodes hierarchy of the scene that’s being presented.
+Note: A node is displayed only if it’s part of the nodes hierarchy of the scene currently presented.

-Note: the origin, in this scene coordinates system, is located at the bottom left corner of the screen.
+Note: In this scene’s coordinate system, the origin is located at the bottom left corner of the screen.

-This is mainly a stylistic choice, but in either case it will have repercussions on the way we draw objects on the scene.
+This is primarily a stylistic choice but has implications for how we draw objects in the scene.

-For instance rescaling pixelated textures must be done by choosing the nearest filteringMode in order to keep pixels crispy.
+For instance, rescaling pixelated textures should be done using the nearest filteringMode to keep pixels crisp.

-Another issue with pixel art is that it is easy to mix pixel sizes in a high res environment.
-For instance the cross path, as we’ve designed it, has a 5 points line width, but the hole inside the cross measures 12 points, that’s not a multiple of 5.
-A better approach would be to keep the scene size small and rescale its contents to fit the screen, but when I tried this approach, rescaled shapes’ edges didn’t look crispy, and I didn’t find a way to apply a different filtering mode to the whole scene.
-Maybe an easy fix would be to use textures for all game elements, but I don’t want to add this constraint right at the beginning of the development process.
+Another issue with pixel art is the risk of mixing pixel sizes in a high-res environment.
+For instance, the cross path we’ve designed has a 5-point line width, but the hole inside the cross measures 12 points, which is not a multiple of 5.
+A better approach might be to keep the scene size small and rescale its contents to fit the screen.
+However, when I tried this, rescaled shapes’ edges did not appear crisp, and I could not find a method to apply a different filtering mode to the whole scene.
+An easy solution might be using textures for all game elements, but I don’t want to impose this constraint at the beginning of the development process.

-For now I’d just like to say that personally I really like pixel art, but I’m still not sure if I’m going choose it for this game.
+Personally, I like pixel art, but I’m still undecided about choosing it for this game.

-Two more reasons I can think in favor of choosing a pixelated design are:
+Two additional reasons in favor of a pixelated design are:

-These are all topics that I would like to discuss more in depth in a later post.
-For now let’s just say that I’m going to take a shortcut.
-I’m fixing the scene size to 1920x1080 points and set its scaleMode to aspectFit.
+These are topics I plan to discuss in more depth in a later post.
+For now, let’s say I’m taking a shortcut.
+I’m fixing the scene size to 1920x1080 points and setting its scaleMode to aspectFit.

-This setup will allow me use a static coordinates system.
-For instance a node positioned at (100, 100) will be visible at the bottom left corner of the scene on every device.
+This setup allows me to use a static coordinate system.
+For instance, a node positioned at (100, 100) will be visible at the bottom-left corner of the scene on every device.

-The selected scale mode tells SpriteKit to fit the scene into the device screen size.
-This means that screens that don’t have a 16:9 aspect ratio, will display black bands, either vertically or horizontally, depending on the screen size.
+The chosen scale mode tells SpriteKit to fit the scene into the device’s screen size.
+This means screens without a 16:9 aspect ratio will display black bars, either vertically or horizontally, depending on the screen size.

 iPhone